Becoming a teacher in BC - what are my options?

 The five years of study are divided into two areas:

 a) the academic, or university portion: here you learn about what you will teach (e.g. English, History, Math, etc.)

 Elementary school teachers are considered "generalists" and will need a broad curricular background in order to be prepared to teach many subject areas.

-Secondary school teachers are considered "specialists", who will complete a major or minor in one or two teachable areas, which they will eventually teach.
+Secondary school teachers are considered "specialists" and complete a major or minor in one or two teachable areas which they will eventually teach.

 Middle school teachers can benefit from the broad curricular background similar to elementary school teachers but can also have a specialization area.

-The academic, or university portion of your education normally takes four years of full-time study to complete an undergraduate degree (Bachelor degree).
-Many students balance university studies with work commitments and volunteer work, thereby taking more than four years to complete the Bachelor's degree.
+The academic, or university portion of your education, typically takes four years of full-time study in order to complete an undergraduate degree (Bachelor degree).
+Many students balance university studies with work commitments and volunteer work thereby taking more than four years to complete the Bachelor's degree.